TiagoMA90/connect/README.md

 <img src="readme/img/DeleteProfile.png" alt="Delete Profile">

 # Mobile

-For mobiles, the structure of the website remained the same with the exception of the Posts and Profile pages, where the horizontal components adopted a more vertical fashion.
+For mobiles, the structure of the website remained the same with the exception of the Posts and Profile pages, where the horizontal components adopted a vertical fashion.

 - Read a Post on /home /feed /liked

 <img src="readme/img/ReadPostMobile.png" alt="Read a Post">